mariakalimeri/tardigrade/content/authors/maria/_index.md

 Hi there,

-I am Maria and I use R to build data analysis tools.
+I am Maria and I build data analysis tools for living.
 I am based in Helsinki, Finland, and I work in Nightingale Health, a biotech company specializing in blood biomarker analysis.

 In the past, I have done research in the fields of protein dynamics, quantitative linguistics and preseismic electromagnetics.